 Our subject bottle is machine made and certainly the 5-1/2 ounce size.
 The base of the bottle exhibits the Illinois Glass Co.’s maker’s mark of an I enclosed in a diamond shape, dating the bottle between 1915 and 1929.

-Sparklene advertisements in later years suggest that sometime in the 1940’s they began to package the polish in wide mouthed jars.
+Sparklene advertisements in later years suggest that sometime in the 1940’s they began to package the polish in jars with wider mouths and shorter necks.
 The first, exhibiting a 32 oz sized jar, was published in a 1944 edition of the Pittsburgh “Sun-Telegraph.”
 The second, a pint jar, was found in a 1964 edition of Allentown Pennsylvania’s “Morning Call.”